osperry/mistral-lora-finetune/README.md

 ## Why This Architecture

-After 25 years in enterprise cybersecurity — including workforce identity programs at Fortune 32 scale and contributing to IEC 63452 (Cyber-Security for ICT) and BSIGEL 9/6AIML (AI/ML Governance) standards — the governance model here is deliberate:
+After 25 years in enterprise cybersecurity — including workforce identity programs at Fortune 32 scale and contributing to international standards work in AI/ML Governance and Cyber-Security for ICT — the governance model here is deliberate:

 - **Local inference** eliminates third-party data processor exposure under GDPR/HIPAA frameworks
 - **Fine-tuning on curated examples** produces deterministic style behavior more reliably than prompt engineering